kmetz73/kmetz73/README.md

 - 👋 Hi, I’mKurt
 - 👀 I’m interested inlearning more front end Development
-- 🌱 I’m currently learning sass
+- 🌱 I’m currenly  Learing Next JS
 - 💞️ I’m looking to collaborate amd learn to code from scratch bettwe or how make boiler plate to make me more effetive

 - 📫 email kmetz73@gmail.com